nathanpao/accelviz/README.md

 ## What AccelViz Measures

-AccelViz analyzes **acceleration detection events** from accelerometer sensors, not continuous movement.
-This is important because:
+AccelViz analyzes **acceleration detection events** from accelerometer sensors mounted on powered wheelchairs.
+This is critical to understand:

-- The accelerometer detects when acceleration starts and stops (triggers)
+- The accelerometer detects when acceleration changes (starts, stops, turns, jolts)
-- It does NOT track sustained movement at constant speeds
+- It does NOT measure sustained movement at constant speeds
+- "Idle" does not mean stationary — smooth rolling at steady speed produces no acceleration change and appears as Idle
-- Data reflects usage patterns (when/how often device was used), not travel distance or duration
+- Data reflects usage patterns (when/how often device was used), not travel distance or velocity

 ### Key Metrics

 **Session Statistics:**
-- Number of Sessions - device on/off cycles
+- Number of Sessions — device on/off cycles
-- Total Session Length - how long device was powered on
+- Total Session Length — how long device was powered on
-- Days with Detection - unique days the device was used
+- Days with Detection — unique days the device was active
-- Dates Used - specific dates of usage
+- Daily Motion Event Counts — number of acceleration changes per day

 **Event Statistics:**
-- Total Detection Events - number of acceleration detection triggers
+- Total Detection Events — number of acceleration triggers
-- Mean/Max/Min Duration - statistics about detection event lengths
+- Mean/Max/Min Duration — statistics about event lengths
+- Peak Deviation — maximum motion intensity in a session (g-units)
+- Motion Energy — total accumulated intensity (Σ|deviation|) — proxy for "how much movement"

 ---